 An exciting new branch in Mission Services’ history was the creation of one of Canada’s first shelters for women.

 At first, Inasmuch House was a transitional home for women leaving prison.
 It soon evolved into a shelter for women fleeing violence and abuse.
 Located in the former residence of a doctor, it offered women and their children a place to stay and find clothing, food, counselling and a support system to help them heal and regain a sense of dignity and confidence.

-For the last 58 years, all of our volunteers, staff and donors have worked tirelessly to end cycles of violence, poverty, homelessness and forge new bonds of love and compassion in our community.
+For more than 60 years, all of our volunteers, staff and donors have worked tirelessly to end cycles of violence, poverty, homelessness and forge new bonds of love and compassion in our community.

 For making that journey possible, Thank you.